 Punta Gorda has a a population of about 6,000 inhabitants.
 Its residents are mostly of Maya, Latino, Garifuna, East Indian, and Creole descent.
 Punta Gorda is a seaport and fishing center on the Caribbean Sea.
 It has rich natural attractions and a serves as gateway for nearby Honduras and Guatemala.
 Punta Gorda is about ten feet above sea level.
 To the visitor Punta Gorda may appear to be a miniature version of Belize City but cleaner, more friendly, easy going, a more diverse multi cultural outpost and almost no crime.
-Watch This Video On Toledo Belize.
+Toledo is well-know for Belize chocolate.

 The town proper is the end of the line – there is no other paved road except back to the Southern Highway.
 Streets are narrow and most houses are mixed concrete and wooden structures.
 The center of town is dominated by a small park, a few shops and downtown hotels, the banks, telephone company and a seedy market on the seaside.
 The market was modernised in 2014 but retains most of its seedy character.
 A few feet down south of the new market, the detritus of Punta Gorda are camped out in defiance in a new sticks and plastic tarpaulin settlement replete with live drumming and herbs.

 The Kekchi and Mopan Maya (two different but related indigenous ethnic groups), the Gariganu, Latinos, East Indians and Creoles – all speaking their separate languages make Punta Gorda a tiny melting pot in the extreme south.
 P.G. is a town small enough to easily stroll through on foot.
 Locals circulate freely through its 5 narrow streets on foot, bicycle, scooters and cars.